It’s back to school in Ukraine — but far from normal

 She said many parents tell her their children are begging them to return to school, but for now that isn’t allowed because of the danger of being so close to the Belarus border.

 “Ukrainian children are acutely aware that the world is unstable and it could be a terrible place.
-That brings … a loss of a basic sense of safety,” said Elder, the UNICEF spokesperson, adding that the uncertainty can impact their learning and emotional and social development.
+That brings … a loss of a basic sense of safety,” said UNICEF spokesperson James Elder, adding that the uncertainty can impact their learning and emotional and social development.

 Schools in the Kyiv, Lviv, and Chernivtsi regions are among those welcoming students back to classrooms Thursday.
 However, it’s up to parents whether they send their children to school or opt for online education.
 The Kyiv and Lviv regions will host more than 7,300 displaced students who were forced to flee their hometowns and escape life under constant fire, officials said.